hypered/design/README.md

 component code (that can be compared with the `./diff.sh` script against the Next.js implementation).

-The `hypered-design` program has also a `serve` subcommand that is uses as a backend on `hypered.design`.
+The `hypered-design` program has also a `serve` subcommand that is used as a backend on `hypered.design`.
 It currently serves a echo handler for the login form and is meant to evolve to serve e.g. HTML fragments that can be used with something like htmx.